Brake Fluid Cap (Nissan)

 thingiverse

-Nissan Leaf's Aerodynamics require a floor of fiberglas below the motor/drivetrain.
-I was replacing my brake fluid today and dropped the cap down beyond the point of no return.
-I wasn't going to take the whole bottom off the car just for a little plastic cap.
-I couldn't find a cap that would fit so I measured it out.
-34mm widest point, 28mm cylinder around the top.
-This is designed to screw onto the existing threads.
-I found the part for $13 on Nissan's website, but hey, 3D printer.
-Here's the source model for adjusting: https://www.tinkercad.com/things/7JAe1vDGpbW-brake-fluid-cap/edit My first prototype (that seemed to work after re-shaping), had no grip so I added edges, as well as adjusting the measurements slightly.
-Safety Warning It was brought to my attention that brake fluid is very sensitive to moisture.
-Having just 2-4% H2O moisture in fluid changes the freezing and boiling temperature of the fluid.
-See moisture related brake failures, I recommend spraying the underside of the cap with Flex Seal or another alternative that gives the cap a water tight seal when twisted tight.
-Anybody who has printed a cup should know prints can't hold out any kind of liquid.
-Don't run this cap for more than a few days without some sort of seal.
-This would be a great temporary cap but shouldn't be trusted for long term use.
-Print Settings Printer Brand: MakerBot Printer: MakerBot Replicator 2 Rafts: Doesn't Matter Supports: No Resolution: 0.2 Infill: 15 Notes: Takes about 30 minutes with 2 shells.
+I'm working on my Nissan Leaf and its aerodynamics require a fiberglass floor beneath the motor and drivetrain.
+Today, I was replacing the brake fluid when I dropped the cap down beyond recovery.
+I wasn't going to remove the entire bottom of the car just for a small plastic cap.
+I searched for a replacement but couldn't find one that fit.
+The original cap measures 34mm at its widest point and has a 28mm cylinder around the top, designed to screw onto existing threads.
+I found a suitable part on Nissan's website for $13, but then I remembered my 3D printer.
+Here is the source model: https://www.tinkercad.com/things/7JAe1vDGpbW-brake-fluid-cap/edit.
+My first prototype worked after some re-shaping but had no grip, so I added edges and adjusted the measurements slightly.
+Safety Warning Brake fluid is extremely sensitive to moisture, and even 2-4% H2O can affect its freezing and boiling temperatures.
+Moisture-related brake failures are a real issue, which is why I recommend spraying the underside of the cap with Flex Seal or another similar product that creates a waterproof seal when tightened securely.
+If you've printed a cup before, you know prints can't hold liquids.
+Don't use this cap for more than a few days without some kind of seal.
+It's great as a temporary solution but shouldn't be trusted long-term.
+Print Settings Printer Brand: MakerBot Printer: MakerBot Replicator 2 Rafts: Doesn't Matter Supports: No Resolution: 0.2 Infill: 15 Notes: Takes about 30 minutes with two shells to print.

 With this file you will be able to print Brake Fluid Cap (Nissan) with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Brake Fluid Cap (Nissan).